JOMI logo

 CHAPTER 6

-So taken together, we had an elderly lady with hydrocephalus and reduced consciousness due to an - overall due to an ICH in the cerebellum.
-We evacuated the ICH from the cerre - cerebellum, which went quite fine, and then we closed up again the skull with artificial bone.
+So taken together, we had an elderly lady with a hydrocephalus and reduced consciousness due to an overall - due to an ICH in the cerebellum.
+We evacuated the ICH from the cerebellum, which went quite fine, and then we closed up again the skull with artificial bone.
 And before we evacuated the ICH in the cerebellum, we had an implantation of an extraventricular drainage to already take some pressure from the brain, and everything went fine.
 So now the lady will be - will be returned to the Intensive Care Unit.
 We will take a CCT follow up tomorrow, and - where the aim is, of course, that she will wake up and regain consciousness - and of course, we can control the ICP due to the extraventricular drainage we implanted.
-That’s it.
+That's it.